SoftEng306-2021/project-2-team-9-lance/README.md

 1. Install the firebase CLI.
 More information can be found [here](https://firebase.google.com/docs/emulator-suite/install_and_configure)
 2. Check the firebase version by running `firebase --version`
-3. Finally, initialise it by running `firebase init`.
-Ensure to initialise the emulator at the root directory.
+3. Finally, run by `firebase emulators:start`